pana800/metadriver/README.md

 This command looks a bit weird so let's have a closer look at it.
 We first have DYNAMIK.
 DYNAMIK is our friend asking the dirver to interpret the string as javascript. then lets have a look at the first part into brakets:
 We are comparing to strings.
 Inside a DYNAMIK field, strings are always between 2 \".
 Why?
-Because we need to know the " is not a json one but part of the field, so we exit it as an external caracter.
+Because we need to know the " is not a json one but part of the field, so we exit it as an external character.
 So as a conclusion, \"$Result\" means 'I want what is inside $Result and compare it as a string'.
-So we wnat to compare it to \"success\".
+So we want to compare it to \"success\".
 The way to compare is '=='.
 It means, is it equal ?
-As you remember the normal resul of the command should be 'success' so in this case, if the command works well, it will indeed be equal.
+As you remember the normal result of the command should be 'success' so in this case, if the command works well, it will indeed be equal.
-Going back to the global field, you can see it globally look likes that: atest ? something : somethingelse.
+Going back to the global field, you can see it globally look likes that: a test ? something : somethingelse.
 As you remember, on the left side of the question mark is a condition, is success equal to success.
 Yes it is, so the result will be true.
 If it is true, the something will be chosen, if the result is false, the something else would be chosen.
 The test you can use are ==, <=, >=, <, >, != (not equal), and many others.
 So basically as you start to understand, if the command return success, we will diplay Left pressed, if not, command failed.

 Ok, we are all set for the second part of this tuto step.